 How to move on from Monday?
 Motivate yourself!
 Think about your plans.
 Isn’t it exciting that when Monday comes, it means one day less until your most awaited date?
 It could be a weekend getaway, a dream trip you’ve been planning for months or years, or a special occasion that makes your heart flutter.

-When I feel the Monday blues, I list down all the things I want to do in a month or two.
+When I feel the Monday blues (well, it’s Saturday blues for me now ), I list down all the things I want to do in a month or two.
 And never accomplish most of them..
 How inspiring, right?
 But it’s not the point.
 Realizing what you want to do makes you excited everyday.

 Here are some of the things I’m most elated about: